ArdentEmpiricist/world_bank_data_rust/README.md

   --date 2010:2020 \
   --out pop.csv --format csv \
   --plot pop.svg \
-  --stats
+  --stats \
+  --locale de   # or en, fr, es, it, ...
 ```

 This will:

 1. Fetch population (SP.POP.TOTL) for Germany and the US from 2010–2020 (via the World Bank V2 API).
 2. Save a tidy CSV (`indicator_id, country_iso3, year, value, ...`).
-3. Render a multi-series line chart to `pop.svg`.
+3. Render a multi-series line chart to `pop.svg` (axis labels formatted using the chosen locale).
-4. Print grouped statistics (min/max/mean/median) to the terminal.
+4. Print grouped statistics (min/max/mean/median) to the terminal using the chosen locale.

 ## Data model